hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/step7-cli.md

 OpenFaaS is now ready to do some work.

+## Store Functions ##

+A variety of pre-built functions are available in the OpenFaaS store.
+The [Function Store](https://github.com/openfaas/store) is a curated index of OpenFaaS functions which have been tested by the community and chosen for their experience.
+List the functions in the store.

+`faas-cli store list`{{execute}}

+Deploy the Cows function and invoke it a few times.

+`faas-cli store deploy "ASCII Cows"`{{execute}}

+`echo 10 | faas-cli invoke cows`{{execute}}

+We hope this is an utterly mooving experience for you.
+If not, ruminate on the next step.

+## Loading a Library ##
-You can quickly get started by registering a stack of pre-built functions by submitting a single YAML file.
+You can register a bundle of pre-built functions by submitting a single YAML file.
 See how these pre-defined functions are declared.

 `curl https://raw.githubusercontent.com/openfaas/faas/master/stack.yml`{{execute}}